 Under most circumstances, when a USB device gets plugged into a thin client, a USB to remote desktop redirection is done right away.
 Implementing dedicated thin client USB over RDP redirection software is the easiest way to overcome these issues and configure thin client USB redirection.

 USB Network Gate virtualizes USB ports, making the connected local device accessible from thin clients to servers.
-USB Network Gate software supports RDP (Remote Desktop Protocol) and Citrix ICA, making itself an excellent tool for terminal server thin client usb redirection.
+USB Network Gate software supports RDP (Remote Desktop Protocol) and Citrix VDI USB redirection, making itself an excellent tool for terminal server thin client usb redirection.

 Thanks to USB Network Gate, users can enable USB peripheral devices from their thin clients to be shared with numerous remote desktop users.